Mobile No. 1 (2022)

 Occupies a space 58" in diameter by 40" tall

 This mobile combines two mobiles.
 One focuses on "CAMP" and the other focuses on "FLUXUS."
 The CAMP section includes two elements related to archery -- an arrow and a target -- one of the classic activities of summer camps in the past.
-The arrow in the mobile is actually capable of "hitting" the target but actual contact is a fairly rare event (but worth looking for) that requires several of the mobile's elements to line-up just exactly right.
-This "chance" event also taps into Fluxus's longtime interest in chance and probability.
+The arrow in the mobile is actually capable of "hitting" the target but actual contact is a fairly rare event (but worth looking for) that requires several of the mobile's elements to line up just exactly right.
+This "chance" event also taps into the longtime Fluxus interest in chance and probability.

 Mobile in motion